The Space Between (2021 film): Plot

 Cory is waiting for Charlie when he arrives home.
 The next day, he introduces her at Donny's label party, and is sent away by him back to get the signature.
 Again, he gets sucked in as Charlie has an odd but powerful bond with Micky/Julia.
-He tags along as the newly-inspired Micky dresses to perform in a small bar.
+He tags along as the newly inspired Micky dresses to perform in a small bar.
 When he chokes, he quietly asks for a pen, and signs the contract, dejected.

 Talking to Charlie later, believing he will not see him again, Micky refers to the painting on the Sistine Chapel The Creation of Adam: music is the space between the two outstretched fingers, love and hate, man and woman, life and death, heaven and hell.
-Shortly after Camaroon, the paparazzi resurfaces, reiterating that Charlie has lit a spark in Micky, something he has been waiting for with bated breath.
+Shortly after Cameroon, the paparazzi resurfaces, reiterating that Charlie has lit a spark in Micky, something he has been waiting for with bated breath.
 Sure enough, Donny waves away the contract Charlie has finally gotten signed.
 The naked photos of their first meeting were printed on the front page of National Enquirer making Micky a hot commodity, and he gives him two weeks to prepare for the Grammys.

 When Charlie goes to tell Micky, Julia is upset because he has gone missing.
-As they head out to look for him, Camaroon arrives.
+As they head out to look for him, Cameroon arrives.
 At first, they do not know where to look, until Charlie realizes he is gone to surf.
 For the third time, he jumps in to pull out Micky.
 That evening, all three go to the same bar.
 This time, not only is he able to perform, but he dedicates a song to his ever-loyal Julia.

 As they are leaving, Donny approaches them.
 Charlie again happily hands him the contract, declaring they are set up with a recording contract elsewhere.
 The film closes on a close-up photo of Charlie and Julia facing one other, barely touching, on the cover of a new CD entitled, 'The Space Between'.